The 7-Step REMIX Process

 When you see a star on stage getting the crowd going with their latest upbeat HIT song, you might think, “They have no problems at all.
 What a life!”
 However, they may be singing a different song inside.

-After decades of working in the music business with artists like Scritti Politti, David Bowie and Madness Tom Morley describes some different, more private ‘hits’.
+After decades of working in the music business with artists like Scritti Politti, David Bowie and Madness I describes some different, more private hits, which I am calling a ‘crash’.
 These are the doubts that beset us all, stars included.

-Help is at hand though with Tom’s 7-Step REMIX Process.
+Help is at hand though with my 7-Step REMIX Process.
 Everyone can now turn that sad secret ballad into a public dance classic.
-Described with authentic vulnerability and self-effacing humour this is a take away that everyone loves.
-Here’s an example from January 2000.
+This is a take away that everyone can benefit from.
+Here’s an example from way back in January 2000, when I was recovering from depression.

 The 7-Step REMIX Process takes between 20 and 40 minutes and should be done in a place where you won’t be interrupted.